dk14/crypto/README.md

 Statistical estimates of "overheads of fast exp for DLP", which NIST and others (eg Blackberry) are using as an excuse, are not applicable to non-monotonic problems; made-up useless soviet 'proofs' there, coming from worst european ideas.

 > Additionally, ECC is even worse than DH, speaking of crypto - polynomials introduce more holes on top of illusions.
+> Concretely - in one of the html notebooks here (I wrote by hand) - you can notice that naive billinear map shows that sign of encrypted number can be guessed sometimes, since a bit is flipping faster when you progress with decimals.
+There are trivial statistical dependencies.
 >
 > Note on key restauration with deterministic slowexp (the only inductively proven way): [here](https://github.com/dk14/crypto/blob/main/dlp.html#L225) I show that local monotonicities can be exploited. [perfect power](https://github.com/dk14/crypto/blob/main/dlp.html#L137) (logN speedified with memoization) is used to skip through local monotonic interval.